sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-csv.rst

 Below is the workflow.
 It does the following:

-* Reads data from a CSV file.
+* Reads data from a csv file.
 * Print some sample result.

 .. figure:: ../../_assets/user-guide/read-write/1_1.png
    :alt: readwrite
    :width: 60%

-Reading from CSV File
+Reading from csv File
 ---------------------

-It reads data from a CSV file using Read csv processor.
+It reads data from a csv file using Read csv processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^